getsentry/sentry-cocoa/develop-docs/README.md

 Save the settings and you should be able to render a diagram.

 You can find the official guide here: [configure a rendering server](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml#user-content-use-plantuml-server-as-render).

+## UIKit

+Some customers would like to not link UIKit for various reasons.
+Either they simply may not want to use our UIKit functionality, or they actually cannot link to it in certain circumstances, like a File Provider app extension.

+There are two build configurations they can use for this: `Debug_without_UIKit` and `Release_without_UIKit`, that are essentially the same as `Debug` and `Release` with the following differences:
+- they set `CLANG_MODULES_AUTOLINK` to `NO`.
+This avoids a load command being automatically inserted for any UIKit API that make their way into the type system during compilation of SDK sources
+- `GCC_PREPROCESSOR_DEFINITIONS` now has an additional setting `SENTRY_UIKIT_LINKED=1` for all configurations _except_ `Debug_without_UIKit` and `Release_without_UIKit`.
+This is now part of the definition of `SENTRY_HAS_UIKIT` in `SentryDefines.h` that is used to conditionally compile out any code that would otherwise use UIKit API and cause UIKit to be automatically linked as described above

+There are two jobs in `.github/workflows/build.yml` that will build each of the new configs and use `otool -L` to ensure that UIKit does not appear as a load command in the build products.